custom-components/sensor.rpi_power/README.md

 | --- | --- | --- | ---
 | **text_state** | False | no | Sets the desctiption as the state if True.

-⚠️ This require cernel 4.14 or higher.
+⚠️ This require Kernel 4.14 or higher.

 [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/)
 ***